Hugh Trenchard, 1st Viscount Trenchard: Flying school

 During his time in Ireland, he received a letter from Captain Eustace Loraine, urging him to take up flying.
 Trenchard and Loraine had been friends in Nigeria, and on his return to England, Loraine had learned to fly.
 After some effort, Trenchard persuaded his commanding officer to grant him three months of paid leave so that he might train as a pilot.
 He arrived in London on 6 July 1912, only to discover that Captain Loraine had been killed in a flying accident on the previous day.
-At the age of 39, Trenchard was just short the maximum age of 40 for military student pilots at the Central Flying School, and so he did not postpone his plan to become an aviator.
+At the age of 39, Trenchard was just below the maximum age of 40 for military student pilots at the Central Flying School, and so he did not postpone his plan to become an aviator.

 When he arrived at Thomas Sopwith's flying school at Brooklands, he told Sopwith than he only had 10 days to gain his aviator's certificate.
 He succeeded in going solo on 31 July, gaining his Royal Aero Club aviator's certificate (No. 270) on a Henry Farman biplane.
-The course had cost £75, involved a meagre two-and-a-half weeks tuition and a grand total of 64 minutes in the air.
+The course had cost £75, and involved a meagre two-and-a-half weeks' tuition and a total of 64 minutes in the air.
 Although Copland Perry, Trenchard's instructor, noted that teaching him to fly had been "no easy performance", Trenchard himself had been "a model pupil."
 His difficulties were in some measure due to his partial blindness in one eye, a fact he kept secret.